Rolls-Royce Holdings plc – Annual report – 31 December 2022

 The Group pays participation fees to airframe manufacturers, its customers for OE, on certain programmes.
 Amounts paid are initially treated as contract assets and subsequently charged as a reduction to the OE revenue when the engines are transferred to the customer.

 The Group has elected to use the practical expedient to expense as incurred any incremental costs of obtaining or fulfilling a contract if the amortisation period of an asset created would have been one year or less.
-Where costs to obtain a contract are recognised in the balance sheet, they are amortised over the performance of the related contract (two to 13 years).
+Where costs to obtain a contract are recognised in the balance sheet, they are amortised over the performance of the related contract (eight to 23 years).

 Key judgement – Whether Civil Aerospace OE and aftermarket contracts should be combined

-In the Civil Aerospace business, OE contracts for the sale of engines to be installed on new aircraft are with the airframers, while the contracts to provide spare engines and aftermarket goods and services are with the aircraft operators, although there may be interdependencies between them.
-IFRS 15 Revenue from Contracts with Customers includes guidance on the combination of contracts, in particular that contracts with unrelated parties should not be combined.
+In the Civil Aerospace division, OE contracts for the sale of engines to be installed on new aircraft are with the airframers, while the contracts to provide spare engines and aftermarket goods and services are with the aircraft operators, although there may be interdependencies between them.
+IFRS 15 includes guidance on the combination of contracts, in particular that contracts with unrelated parties should not be combined.
 Notwithstanding the interdependencies, the Directors consider that the engine contract should be considered separately from the aftermarket contract.
 In making this judgement, they also took account of industry practice.

 Key judgement – How performance on long-term aftermarket contracts should be measured